KokiSecurityLab/CySA-Study-Notes/Technical_Paper_023.md

 ### 3. Pipeline Implementation
 Implementing the Three-Stage Fact-Checking Filter:
 1. **Retrieval Check and RAG Integration**: Setting a high-density, authoritative reference log or manual as the primary computational weight, instantly terminating the operational sequence if the generated response vector drifts beyond strict logical boundaries.
-2. **Cross-Verification Fact-Checking Engine**: Routing the generative text stream through a real-time validation engine that cross-references speculative logic with validated real-world metrics, categorizing outputs lacking empirical mass as systemic failures.
+2. **Cross-Verification Fact-Checking Framework**: Routing the generative text stream through a real-time validation platform that cross-references speculative logic with validated real-world metrics, categorizing outputs lacking empirical mass as systemic failures.
 3. **High-Granularity Density Validation Protocols**: Evaluating the semantic density, technical granularity, and internal consistency of the output to act as an automated filter that purges hollow, probabilistic data structures before they intersect with the core operational layer.

 ### 4. Boundary Governance